 AIRs will be expected to work on their projects with a high level of independence, so some laboratory experience is suggested and some scientific knowledge and experience is helpful.

-The AIR program will support two artists for five months (mid-April to end of September 2025).
+The AIR program will support two artists for six months (April 20 - October 31, 2026).
 The AIR program will allow artists to access and fully leverage Genspace individual membership benefits.
 We see this as a special opportunity to bring your art practice into an active laboratory so we are seeking applicants who are able to commit to a minimum of 10 hours/week in the lab.

 Genspace is located in Sunset Park, Brooklyn.
 To be an AIR you MUST be prepared to travel to and from the lab frequently.
-If you have not been to Genspace, please attend one of our site visits on one of the following days to get a clear idea of the environment and capacity of the Genspace laboratory, and the travel time required.
+Please familiarize yourself with the commute you would need to take to get to Genspace to confirm this is manageable for you.

 There are a few mandatory sessions in April that the AIR is required to attend:

-- Required: Two 4-hour “How to Science” introductory sessions with our Lab Manager to learn some of the basic molecular science techniques often used in BioArt practices on April 30 and May 1.
+- Required: Two 4-hour “How to Science” introductory sessions with our Lab Manager to learn some of the techniques and experimental planning often used in BioArt practices.
+Early May dates TBD.

-- Optional: Classes, including introduction to lab techniques and technology classes, weekday evenings, 6-9pm.
-Exact dates TBD.
+- Optional: Classes, including introduction to lab techniques and technology classes, Exact dates and times TBD.
 Covering sterile technique, genetic ancestry, molecular cloning, intro to genetic engineering and synthetic biology, and more.

 The residency includes:

-- Access to Community lab, equipment, and supplies
+- Access to community lab space, equipment, and supplies

-- Free mandatory and optional introductory intensive courses that teach necessary laboratory skills.
+- Free introductory intensive courses that teach necessary laboratory skills.

-- A mandatory public sharing at Genspace at the end of the residency in late September
+- A mandatory public-facing presentation at Genspace at the end of the residency in late October

 - Curatorial consultants to help artists translate their projects to a broader audience.